flybasist/bmft/README.md

 This project is licensed under the [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.html).

-You may use, modify, and distribute this code, provided that derivative works are also released under GPLv3.
-This means that if you make changes and distribute the modified version, you must also provide the source code of your changes.
+You are free to use, modify, and distribute this code under the condition that any derivative works are also licensed under GPLv3.
+This means if you make changes and distribute your modified version, you must make the source code of those changes available.

-If the code is used **within an organization only** and is not distributed — publishing changes is not required.
+If you use the code **within your organization** without distributing it externally, you are not required to disclose your modifications.

-Author: **Alexander Ognev (aka FlyBasist)**
+**Author:** Alexander Ognev (aka FlyBasist)
-Year: **2025**
+**Year:** 2025